dnguyen800/jekyll-TeXt-theme/_gadgets/smart-displays.md

 - A dedicated voice assistant with a visual display for photo frame, clock, weather.
 - A Chromecast device to cast videos and music to.
+- A digital photo frame that connects to Google Photos.
 - Basic control of lighting—anything controllable with Google Assistant works here.
-- Recipe display from the more popular food recipe sites.
+- A basic recipe display from the more popular food recipe sites.

 ### Lenovo Smart Display 10” with Google Assistant